rodgers-munene/rodgers-munene/README.md

 # 💫 About Me:
-- 👀 I’m currently learning backend frameworks<br>- I'm looking to collaborate on projects<br>- Ask me about Networking, Android/Web Developments<br>- 🌱 Master in Python, HTML, CSS, c, and javascript<br>- 💞️ I’m looking to build up connections with great software developers and become better at my development skills<br>- 📫 How to reach me: munenerodgers72@gmail.com
+-🚀 **Aspiring Backend Pro & Tech Explorer**
+- 🌱 **Currently diving into backend frameworks** to expand my development toolkit.
+- 🔗 **Open to collaborations** on impactful projects—let’s build something awesome together!
+- 💬 **Ask me about** Networking, Android, or Web Development—I’m all about sharing insights and tackling challenges.
+- 📫 How to reach me: [!(munenerodgers72@gmail.com)

 ## 🌐 Socials: